 There is no doubt we have been pushed into the future of work.
 Ready or not!
 It is a place where change is constant and increasingly complex.
 The challenge for organizations is to adapt to this new normal and learn to thrive.
 And to do so consistently.

-As we navigate these complexities like newly remote teams, changing market needs, and massive uncertainty, we experience new organizational needs.
+As we navigate these complexities, like newly remote teams, changing market needs, and massive uncertainty, we experience new organizational needs.
 Things like heightened communication, transparency of information, problem-solving, resilience, and adaptability become necessary.
 And we see the shortcomings and failures of so many established ways of doing these.

 Leaders will have to address new emotional needs, as 65% of employers say morale has been a problem.
 According to Qualtrics, "workers of all ages—from Boomers to Gen Z—[more than 65% in every age group ] are equally uncomfortable going back to work."
-As leaders look for create reentry strategies, they also need to plan for emotional well-being, including what we call FUD: the fear of uncertainty and doubt permeating most of our minds.
+As leaders look to create reentry strategies, they also need to plan for emotional well-being, including what we call FUD: the fear of uncertainty and doubt permeating most of our minds.

-At the core of these challenges is culture, how we work.
-The qualities we suddenly find we need like optimism, innovation, resilience, and collaboration, are outcomes of culture.
-These qualities by which we navigate the current challenges can inhibit or enable us to succeed, inhibit, or enable us to come together under uncertainty, to innovate, to serve.
+At the core of these challenges is culture, and how we work.
+The qualities we suddenly find we need, like optimism, innovation, resilience, and collaboration, are outcomes of culture.
+These qualities by which we navigate the current challenges can inhibit or enable us to succeed, inhibit, or enable us to come together under uncertainty, to innovate, and to serve.
 In short, they will enable us to adapt and thrive or inhibit our growth.